-Our schools have positive relationships policies, as well as student wellbeing and behaviour management plans and protocols.
-These documents outline expectations and responsibilities that promote mutual care, acceptance, courtesy and respect.
+Our schools have policies around positive relationships, student wellbeing and behaviour management.
+These may include positive behaviour plans and protocols.
+The documents outline expectations and responsibilities that promote mutual care, acceptance, courtesy and respect.

 Our school communities have access to a wide range of student wellbeing support in areas which include:

 student health services

 resilience and mental health

 If your child has high medical needs and is enrolled in a Catholic primary school in Victoria, s/he may be eligible for a service provided in partnership with the Royal Children’s Hospital (RCH).
 The RCH Schoolcare Program is available to schools upon request through Catholic Education Melbourne.